 On this page:

-As well as fighting against other players, you can also compete against computer-controlled opponents - specifically the three leaders of Team Valor, Mystic and Instinct, allowing you to get in some practice and earn rewards.
+Along the top row is the roster of computer-controlled opponents - specifically the three leaders of Team Valor, Mystic and Instinct, allowing you to get in some practice and earn rewards.

-How Pokémon Go 'PvP' Trainer Battles work
+How Pokémon Go Battles work

 Here are the essentials of PvP battles: